Prince Rupert Loewenstein: The Rolling Stones

 Loewenstein was the Rolling Stones' business adviser and financial manager from 1968 until 2007.
 In 1968, then working in London as a merchant banker, he was introduced to Mick Jagger by a mutual friend, art dealer Christopher Gibbs.
 According to Keith Richards, Loewenstein had never heard of Jagger before then.
 Jagger was of the opinion that the Stones' then-manager, Allen Klein, was not paying them everything they were due.

 Loewenstein is credited with transforming the Stones into a "global brand and one of the world's richest bands", in particular by encouraging them to take into account potential tax advantages in any decisions about where to record, rehearse or perform.
 He managed their release from an existing contract, which paid them almost nothing, and persuaded them of the tax advantages of leaving England and moving to the south of France.
 He channelled their earnings through a series of companies in the Netherlands, and got them to rehearse in Canada, rather than the United States, to reduce their tax bill.
-Richards said, "[t]he tax rate [in the U.K.] in the early '70s on the highest earners was 83 percent, and that went up to 98 percent for investments...
+Richards said, "[t]he tax rate [in the UK] in the early '70s on the highest earners was 83 percent, and that went up to 98 percent for investments...
 It was Rupert's advice that we become non-resident".
 Loewenstein also copyrighted the famous red tongue logo, and enlisted corporate sponsors such as General Electric for tours.

-Richards described how, until they started to tour large venues in the 1980s, the Stones did not make serious money.
+Richards has claimed that until they started to tour large venues in the 1980s, the Stones did not make much money from touring.
 The first important one was the 1981 and 1982 tours which broke box office records.
 By then, Loewenstein had reorganised the band's finances so that they did not "get cheated out of eighty percent of the takings...
 On a fifty-dollar ticket, up till then, [the band got] three dollars.
 He set up sponsorship and clawed back merchandising deals.
 He cleaned out the scams and fiddles, or most of them.
 He made us viable."
 In a 2002 interview, Richards said of Loewenstein: "He is a great financial mind for the market.
 He plays that like I play guitar.
 He does things like a little oil well.
 And currency—you know, Swiss francs in the morning, switch to marks in the afternoon, move to the yen, and by the end of the day, how many dollars?"

-Loewenstein never got involved in the music.
-He said he preferred classical music and never played a Stones recording by choice; if he had to listen to rock and roll, he preferred The Beatles.
+Loewenstein never got involved in the Rolling Stones' music.
+He said he preferred classical music and never played a Stones recording by choice; if he had to listen to rock and roll, he preferred the Beatles.
 Richards confirmed: "Rupert didn't like rock and roll; he thought 'composing' was something done with a pen and paper, like Mozart."

 Loewenstein's daughter, Princess Dora Loewenstein (Maria Theodora Marjorie Loewenstein), wrote several first-hand accounts of life with the Rolling Stones, whom she had known since she was a child.